mongodb-industry-solutions/retail-store-v2/README.md

 This demo was made possible with the contributions of:
 [Sachin Smotra](https://www.dataworkz.com/) – Contributed to Agentic RAC chatbot
 [Sachin Hejip](https://www.dataworkz.com/) – Contributed to Agentic RAC chatbot

+## License

+© 2025 MongoDB.
+All rights reserved.

+This repository is intended solely for demonstration and educational purposes.
+No support or warranty is provided.
+Use at your own risk.